allenm84/CommonCode/README.md

 # CommonCode
-A collection of helper classes that I used frequently.
-Collected from around the internet
+A collection of helper classes that I used frequently